-- A resistor is a circuit element that opposes the flow of electric current. - A resistor with resistance R is governed by the relationship where v and i respectively denote the voltage across and current through the resistor as a function of time.
+- A resistor is a circuit element that opposes the flow of current. - A resistor is characterized by an equation of the form where R is a nonnegative real constant, and v and i respectively denote the voltage across and current through the resistor as a function of time.